yariksheptykin/php-remote-kata/README.md

 ## No PhpStorm, No Problem!

-* You can run tests directly via docker-compose: `docker-compose run php vendor/bin/phpunit`
+* You can run tests directly via docker compose: `docker compose run php vendor/bin/phpunit`
   * Linux: `./bin/phpunit`
 * You can use the composer inside the docker-container, to avoid permission
-  issues: `docker-compose run php /usr/bin/composer`
+  issues: `docker compose run php /usr/bin/composer`
   * Linux:  `./bin/composer`